AndreaSantarsiero/Software-Engineering-Project/README.md

 # Galaxy Trucker - Software Engineering Project

 Galaxy Trucker is a board game where players take on the role of space truckers who build and pilot spaceships through dangerous intergalactic space.
 The game unfolds in several phases: ship construction, spaceflight, and managing challenges encountered along the way.
+This project was developed as part of the Software Engineering course exam and received a final grade of 30/30.

 ---